-2. Consultation with Foster Carer before the Review
+2. Consultation with Foster Carer as part of the Review process

-Prior to the formal review, the fostering social worker will send to the foster carer a copy of the review report to enable them to prepare for the review in advance.
-The foster carer will have the opportunity to communicate his or her views verbally or in writing to the fostering worker.

-The fostering social worker will also, as part of the formal review, seek the views of all members of the foster carer's household as well as the written comments and opinions as to the foster carer from all social workers who have used the foster carer for a placement since the last formal review as recorded on the social worker's end of placement report.
-This will include contacting a social worker from outside the authority where appropriate.

-The fostering social worker will also seek and take into account the views of any child placed with the foster carer since the last review via the child's social worker.

-3. Formal Review Meeting

 The review will be informed by a meeting held between the fostering worker and the foster carer at the foster home.
 At the review meeting, the agenda as set out in the Foster Carer Review Form will include an appraisal of the foster carer's training and development needs, an evaluation of the training received since the last review, the foster carer's views of the service and support provided as well as the appropriateness of placements made and the care provided by the foster carer.

 A Review Form will be completed and any recommendations discussed with the foster carer and recorded.
-The foster carer should have the opportunity to put their views on the recommendations in writing to be presented to the Fostering Panel or the Agency Decision Maker (Fostering) when the Review Form is considered.
+The foster carer should have the opportunity to put their views on the recommendations in writing to be presented to the Q&A Panel or Fostering Panel when the Review Form is considered.

+The review process is based on an open and transparent working relationships with our carers who are treated as professionals in their own right.
+Foster Carers should have access to their review as well as all supporting documents, which includes feedback from other professionals prior to the review being presented at panel.
+Foster carers are expected to engage in the review process and provide written feedback on their year of fostering as well as respond to any concerns raised.
 4. Presentation to the Fostering Panel or Agency Decision Maker

 A report must be presented to the Fostering Panel on the foster carer's first review for a recommendation and thereafter may be presented to the fostering panel.
 This may include where significant changes to the foster carer's approval or the termination of the foster carer's approval are recommended or where any circumstances exist which in the opinion of the Agency Decision Maker require consideration by the Fostering Panel.
 This may include the situation where an updating Disclosure and Barring Service check reveals a new concern about the foster carer or a member of the household.

-Whether presented to the fostering panel or not, the report will be presented to the Agency Decision Maker for a decision as to whether the foster carer remains suitable to foster and whether the terms of approval remain suitable.
-Where it has been presented to the fostering panel, the Agency Decision Maker will take into account the panel's recommendation.

-The fostering worker will present the review findings and recommendations to the Fostering Panel or Agency Decision Maker in a written report which incorporates the views of the child or children placed, the written views of the foster carer and any report provided by a social worker particularly where concerns have been expressed about a placement with the foster carer.
+The Supervising Socialworker will present the review findings and recommendations to the Fostering Panel or Agency Decision Maker in a written report which incorporates the views of the child or children placed, the written views of the foster carer and any report provided by a social worker particularly where concerns have been expressed about a placement with the foster carer.
 Any recommendations for change in the foster carer's approval should be highlighted in the report.

+Foster Carer’s attendance at the Fostering Panel is expected.

 Where the Review recommends the termination of approval of the foster carer, see Section 6.1 Proposal to Terminate Foster Carer's Approval.